2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

 * Step 2: Deploy an EC2 instance of Krossboard from [AWS Marketplace](https://aws.amazon.com/marketplace).
 During this step, we should pay attention to:
   * Select the region in which the instance will be deployed
   * Assign the aforecreated AWS IAM role to the instance.
-* Step 3: On EKS cluster, deploy an instance of [Kubernetes Metric Server](https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html), which exposes metrics that Krossboard consumes to produce its advanced analytics.
+* Step 3: On EKS cluster, deploy an instance of [Kubernetes Metric Server](https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html).
+It exposes metrics consumed by Krossboard to produce its advanced analytics.
 * Step 4: On EKS cluster, update Kubernetes RBAC settings to allow Krossboard to query data from Kubernetes API.
 * Step 5: Get access to Krossboard UI